 As an antioxidant, Copper scavenges or neutralize free radicals and may reduce or help prevent some of the damage they cause.

 Because copper is involved in many functions of the body, copper deficiency can produce an extensive range of symptoms.

 And as a part of the enzymes cytochrome c oxidase, copper plays a role in energy production, as part of dopamine ß-hydroxylase a role in conversion of dopamine to norepinephrine.

 Copper contributes to the protection of cells from oxidative stress (protection of DNA, proteins and lipids from oxidative damage).

-Copper contributes to normal iron transport in the body.
+Copper contributes to normal functioning of the nervous system and normal iron transport in the body.